Coordinator, Citizen Science Program

 On the project page you will be able to view a map of observations that have been submitted, see who has contributed, how many contributions each person has made, and how many of the potential species in this area have been documented through RASCals.

-From 2010 to June 2013, NHM had a successful citizen science project called Lost Lizards of Los Angeles (LLOLA).
+From 2010 to June 2013, NHMLA had a successful citizen science project called Lost Lizards of Los Angeles (LLOLA).
 LLOLA aimed to find out where lizards occur in the Los Angeles Basin, and start to hypothesize why they can survive there.

 While LLOLA is no longer active, the data can still be viewed.